DreamTeamDAT257/dreamteam-project/individual-reflection.md

+# Individual Reflections

-Reflect on these questions:
+### Reflect on these questions:

 1. What do I want to learn or understand better?
 Consider e.g. teamwork, Scrum, agile processes, technologies etc?
 2. What is my contribution towards the team’s deliveries?
 How can I help my team do better next sprint?
 3. Changes/improvements from last week's reflection?

-Write a few sentences.
+### Write a few sentences.
 Use them next week as starting point for next reflection.
 Notice any improvements and celebrate the progress you made!
 -------------------------------------
-Sprint 1:
+#### Sprint 1:

 Elliot Ripa:
 - I want to gain a deeper understanding of the scrum methodology, for example, how to properly utilise the "testing" column in an optimal manner.